UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_05.md

 ls doesn't display anything when we ask for a listing of its contents.

-Let’s change our working directory to `notes`, then use the VS Code editor to create a file called my-first-note.md.
+Let’s change our working directory to `notes`, then use the `VS Code` editor to create a file called `my-first-note.md`.
 The command to invoke VS Code from the command line is `code`, and if we pass it a filename as an argument, the file will be created in the current directory.